OurMachinery/themachinery-books/src/troubleshooting.md

 When it comes to crashes on Linux which you cannot debug yourself.
 The dumps can be found in the folder `/home/YOU_USER/.the_machinery` and then in the  `CrashDumps` folder.
 In case of an error report it can be very helpful to provide access to the crash dump.
 You can submit bugs on our public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues).
 Please do not forget to mention your current Engine version.

-In order to obtain log files you have to go to the same folder where you can find the Crash Dumps (`/home/YOU_USER/.the_machinery`) but they till instead be in the `Logs` subfolder.
+In order to obtain log files you have to go to the same folder where you can find the Crash Dumps (`/home/YOU_USER/.the_machinery`) but they will instead be in the `Logs` subfolder.

 ### Graphics

-In case of a crash you will get an error message, this will give some information about the details of the crash.
+If the crash happens on the GPU or in graphics related code, then the crash error message will say so.
 The first step in a Vulkan related crash is to update your graphics drivers.
-If this didn’t help then please report the issue to us with the following information.
+If this doesn't help then please report the issue to us with the following information:

-- The error message you got when the crash happened, this should include file information and a Vulkan error code, it’s vital to share these.
+- The error message you got when the crash happened, this should include file information and a Vulkan error code, it's vital to share these.
 - The log file, see the previous section on how to obtain this.
 - A crash dump file, see the previous section on how to obtain this.